Claude Monet loved to paint irises and you can understand why. The stiff stem and sword-shaped leaves are topped by ruffled flowers in every colour.

 Irises’ most important requirements are full sun and good drainage.
 They will survive on a range of soils, except heavy clay.
 Those with clay soil can add coarse grit and make a raised bed to improve drainage.

-When planting a new iris, soak the rhizomes in water for an hour.
+When planting irises, soak the rhizomes in water for an hour.

 Prepare the ground well by digging in good garden compost.